 Have a play around on Skyscanner at choosing different airports to compare prices.
 Just remember that some, like London Luton, Stansted and Southend take longer to get into the city centre from.
 Gatwick Airport is generally our favourite option, though Heathrow is the biggest.

 - Skyscanner – for comparing and searching for flights.

 - Heathrow Express – direct trains into the city.

 - Stansted Express – the quickest way to get from Stansted to London.

-- Gatwick Express – I don’t usually recommend the express from Gatwick as it’s not much faster than the normal trains from Gatwick and is more expensive.
+- Gatwick Express – we don’t usually recommend the express from Gatwick as it’s not much faster than the normal trains from Gatwick and is more expensive.